awsdocs/aws-cloudformation-user-guide/doc_source/best-practices.md

 ## Use AWS CloudTrail to Log AWS CloudFormation Calls<a name="cloudtrail"></a>

 AWS CloudTrail tracks anyone making AWS CloudFormation API calls in your AWS account\.
 API calls are logged whenever anyone uses the AWS CloudFormation API, the AWS CloudFormation console, a back\-end console, or AWS CloudFormation AWS CLI commands\.
 Enable logging and specify an Amazon S3 bucket to store the logs\.
 That way, if you ever need to, you can audit who made what AWS CloudFormation call in your account\.
-For more information, see [Logging AWS CloudFormation API Calls in AWS CloudTrail](cfn-api-logging-cloudtrail.md)\.
+For more information, see [Logging AWS CloudFormation API Calls with AWS CloudTrail](cfn-api-logging-cloudtrail.md)\.

 ## Use Code Reviews and Revision Controls to Manage Your Templates<a name="code"></a>